TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 1/2 Corinthians 1.20.md

 ---

-For how many soever be the promises of God, in him is the yea: wherefore also through him is the Amen, unto the glory of God through us.
+For however many are the promises of God, in him is the "Yes."
+Therefore also through him is the "Amen," to the glory of God through us.